rui-ye/OpenFedLLM/README.md

 ## Training

 We provide training scripts under `training_scripts/`.
+Try them out from the top-level directory of this repository.

 ### Federated Instruction Tuning